mortenhodt/machineLearningExamProject/README.md

-# machineLearningExamProject
+# Machine Learning Exam Project: Football Player Market Value Prediction
- A machine and deep learning final project - where we want to project the market value of football players in the 30 best leagues in the world.
+This academic project utilizes machine learning and deep learning techniques to predict the market value of football players across the top 50 leagues globally.
+It is designed as a project for a course in machine learning.